Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * One view for a desktop and the other for a mobile/tablet
 * The desktop view uses a traditional layout utilising bootstrap CSS
     * The user should clearly find all navigational pages at the top of the page
-* As with the desktop view the mobile utalizes existing CSS code but compresses the links into a collapsible element at the top of the header
+* As with the desktop view the mobile utilizes existing CSS code but compresses the links into a collapsible element at the top of the header
     * The user should be able to open the element and see all the available links
 * Additional navigation functionality will allow registered users or super users access to additional information through a "My Account" navigation drop down:
     * Product management (Super)
     * My profile (All)
     * Login
-    * Signout (If loged in)
+    * Sign-out (If logged in)
 * Cart functionality will be added so the user can see what products they have added to their cart
 * The header will have links to:
     * Home page